 There’s a common misconception that you have to pay top dollar to get the best.
 Sure, some luxury properties cost a pretty penny for the level of service you receive, but you could be surprised by just how many actually are affordable.
-Cheap hotels don’t have to mean mediocre if you know how to score a good deal, choose a less expensive destination or visit in the offseason.
+A tiny budget doesn’t mean you have to stay in a tiny hotel if you know how to score a good deal, choose a less expensive destination or visit in the offseason.

 Click through to discover ways to save on your next hotel stay — and see these amazing hotels that aren’t overpriced.

 The Reverie Saigon

 A gem in Vietnam, the Reverie Saigon ranks No. 4 on the Best Hotels in the World list, as judged in the Condé Nast Traveler’s Readers’ Choice Awards.
 The rates at The Reverie Saigon are about a fifth of the cost of the No. 1 hotel on the same list, making it one of the best hotels worth your money.
 A number of Italian designers collaborated on the elaborate décor of the hotel, which sits on the most fashionable street in Ho Chi Minh City.

 The Grove in Hertfordshire

 One of London’s premier country estates, The Grove has racked up an impressive list of accolades, honored for everything from the spa to the golf course to the food.
 Set on 300 acres of lush greenery, the property was the former home of the Earls of Clarendon, meaning you’ll enjoy a bit of history while staying at this hotel.
 The Grove has hosted everyone from former President Barack Obama to former British Prime Minister David Cameron to Queen Victoria.